L-1 Visa Lawyer in Mumbai

 FAQs: L-1 Visa Lawyer in Mumbai

-Why should I use an L-1 lawyer based in Mumbai rather than only a U.S.-based firm?
+Why use an L-1 visa lawyer based in Mumbai rather than a U.S.-only firm?

-L-1 cases require documentation that originates in India — corporate filings, financial statements, organizational charts, and employment records.
-A lawyer with a physical presence in Mumbai can review original documents, meet with company officers, and conduct interview preparation in person.
-Our Mumbai team works alongside our U.S. lawyers so that the petition and the interview preparation are fully aligned.
+L-1 cases are evidence-heavy, and most of the evidence originates in India: corporate filings, financial statements, organisational charts, and employment records.
+A firm with a Mumbai office can review original documents in person, meet officers of the Indian company, and run consulate interview preparation locally, in line with the consular standards in 9 FAM 402.12.
+Our Mumbai team works alongside our U.S. lawyers so the petition and the interview are aligned.

 What is the difference between L-1A and L-1B?

-How long does the L-1 process take from Mumbai?
+How long does an L-1 case from Mumbai take?

-Standard processing of the I-129 petition with USCIS takes approximately four to six months.
-Premium processing, available for an additional fee, reduces USCIS adjudication to 15 business days.
-After approval, the consular interview at the U.S. Consulate in Mumbai must be scheduled, which adds additional time depending on appointment availability.
-Overall, clients should expect the process to take between two and eight months from start to visa issuance.
+Standard USCIS processing of the I-129 petition takes around four to six months.
+Premium processing reduces USCIS adjudication to 15 business days.
+After USCIS approval, the consular interview must be scheduled at the U.S. Consulate in Mumbai.
+Most cases conclude within two to eight months from instruction to visa issuance, depending on premium processing and appointment availability.

-Can a Mumbai company open a new office in the U.S. using the L-1 visa?
+Can a Mumbai company open a new U.S. office on an L-1 visa?

 Yes.
-The new office L-1 provision under 8 CFR §214.2(l)(3)(v) allows a foreign company to transfer an executive or manager to establish a new U.S. office.
-The initial approval is limited to one year, and the petition must include a detailed business plan, evidence of secured office space, and proof of sufficient financial resources.
-The U.S. entity must demonstrate meaningful progress within the first year to support an extension.
+The new office L-1 provision under 8 CFR § 214.2(l)(3)(v), supplemented by 9 FAM 402.12-5, allows a foreign company to transfer an executive or manager to establish a U.S. office.
+Initial approval is granted for one year.
+The petition must include a credible business plan, evidence of secured premises, and proof of sufficient funding.
+Extension after the first year requires demonstrable progress.

 What is a blanket L-1 petition, and do Mumbai companies qualify?

-A blanket L-1 petition under 8 CFR §214.2(l)(4) is a pre-approved authorization that allows a company to transfer qualifying employees without filing individual I-129 petitions for each person.
-To qualify, the company must have an office in the United States that has been doing business for at least one year, have three or more domestic and foreign branches, and meet certain revenue or employee thresholds.
-Many large Mumbai-headquartered companies qualify and use blanket L-1 petitions for recurring transfers.
+A blanket L-1 petition under 8 CFR § 214.2(l)(4) is a pre-approved authorization that allows a qualifying group to transfer eligible employees without filing an individual I-129 for each person.
+The group must have a U.S. office that has been doing business for at least one year, three or more domestic and foreign branches, and meet revenue or workforce thresholds.
+Many large Mumbai-headquartered groups qualify.

-Are L-1 cases from Mumbai IT companies treated differently?
+Are L-1 cases from Mumbai IT services companies treated differently?

 Can my spouse work in the U.S. on an L-1 visa?

-The L-1 visa holder's spouse enters the U.S. on an L-2 visa and is eligible to apply for an Employment Authorization Document (EAD), which permits unrestricted employment in the United States.
-The L-2 EAD is not tied to a specific employer, giving the spouse flexibility to work in any field.
+Yes.
+The L-1 holder's spouse enters the U.S. on an L-2 visa and is eligible for an Employment Authorization Document (EAD) that permits unrestricted employment.

-What happens if my L-1 petition is denied?
+What happens if my L-1 petition is refused?

 About the Authors